shuidaishu/learngit/readme.txt

-Git is a distributed version control system.
+Git is a version control system.
-Git is free software distributed under the GPL.
+Git is free software.
-Learn stage how to work.
 111
-222
+333